David Bolduc: Selected exhibitions

 In 1976, Bolduc exhibited at the David Mirvish Gallery and, when it closed in 1977, with Alkis Klonaridis, who opened his own gallery after working for Mirvish.
 Later, Bolduc was affiliated for 27 years with Calgary's Paul Kuhn Gallery.

 A memorial show in May 2010 was held at Christopher Cutts Gallery in Toronto.
 Between 1968 and 2008, there was only one year – 1994 – in which new work was not featured in a solo or group exhibit.

+Selected public collections

-Bolduc’s paintings can be found in major collections across Canada, including the National Gallery of Canada, the Art Gallery of Ontario, the Art Gallery of Alberta, as well as the Mirvish Collection.
+Bolduc's paintings can be found in major collections across Canada, including the National Gallery of Canada, the Art Gallery of Ontario, the Art Gallery of Alberta, as well as the Mirvish Collection.

-Bolduc was a lifelong student of modern poetry, and he provided illustrations for numerous volumes of poetry, often for his friend Michael Ondaatje as well as for Roy Kiyooka, Wayne Clifford, Victor Coleman, and David Rosenberg.
-Bolduc was also a regular contributor of illustrations for the biannual literary magazine Brick, edited by Michael Ondaatje and his wife, the writer Linda Spalding.